 “the federal government is committed to ensuring that [they] have equal opportunities to obtain employment and advancement in federal institutions.”The provision also sets out the federal government’s commitment to ensuring that

 “the composition of the work-force of federal institutions tends to reflect the presence of both official language communities of Canada, taking into account the characteristics of individual institutions, including their mandate, the public they serve and their locations”.
 However, the government

-“must walk a very tight line, as section 39(3) states that the principles of section 39 may not be construed as abrogating or derogating from the principle of selection according to merit”(Professional Institute of the Public Service at paragraph 35).
+“must walk a very tight line, as subsection 39(3) states that the principles of section 39 may not be construed as abrogating or derogating from the principle of selection according to merit”(Professional Institute of the Public Service at para.
+35).